 •give instructions to their legal practitioner (s 6 CMIUTA).

-Where a person is found unfit to plead – and the judge determines that the defendant is unlikely to become fit within the next 12 months – the court must hold a special hearing (pt 3, ss 16–18 CMIUTA) a court may adjourn the matter or hold a special hearing (ss 12–18 CMIUTA) to determine whether the person would be found:
+When a person is found unfit to plead – and the judge determines that the defendant is unlikely to become fit within the next 12 months – a court may adjourn the matter or hold a special hearing (ss 12–18 CMIUTA) to determine whether the person would be found:

 •not guilty of the offence;